 - What are the first steps the user should take?

 - How can you guarantee that the core-value of your product is presented to the user?

 - Where can he get help in case questions emerge?

 So, onboarding means that the user is getting to know your site or application.
-This process and how the user perceives it determine the amount of trust the user will put into the product and what he will feel like when using it.
+This process of the customer experience and how the users perceives your product will determine the amount of trust they put into the product and what they feel when using it.

 How to Design a Good Onboarding Experience